What is Our Purpose?

 All the proceeds from the products sold from this site will go to support the women and children connected to the Tchukudu Women’s Training Centre.

-With your help, we can empower women to independently thrive.
+With your help, we can help the women to empower themselves to thrive independently

 Women with Courage

 Read the stories of the courageous women at the Tchukudu Women's Training Centre.
 In the face of life-altering challenges like malnutrition, ongoing conflict in the DRC, sexual violence, lack of access to clean water, HIV, and extreme poverty, these women are ambitious entrepreneurs, committed to developing their skills and building an independent future for themselves and their families.

 See the Acknowledgements page for more details about the below people who were indispensable to this project.

 Cathy Cleary is a founder of the,Tchukudu Women’s Training Centre.
 Learn more about the Tchukudu Project and how you can get involved at https://cacha.ca/projects/the-tchukudu-womens-training-centre-twtc/

 Heather Haynes is an internationally known artist based in Gananoque, Ontario, who generously donated the cover images for Journal Notebooks, and many photos that are used on this site.
 Visit Heather Haynes Gallery to learn more aboutHeather's work.